Jetbuilt/jetbuilt-api-docs/source/includes/vendors/_products.md

 mapp | Minimum advertised price currency | A 3 letter ISO code (e.g. USD, EUR, JPY).
-Default is `USD`. image | A product image
+Default is `USD`. image | A product image lead_time | lead time in weeks a customer should expect

 <aside class="notice">The <code>image</code> should be a file on your system.
 In the cURL example, give the file path as form data (<a href="?shell--kv#create-a-product">Key/Value</a>),